robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 GuardDuty is now enabled and continuously monitoring your CloudTrail logs, VPC flow logs, and DNS Query logs for threats in your environment.

-## Setup Amazon Macie for data discovery & classification

-Macie is also used for automatically discovering and classifying sensitive data.
-Now that Macie is enabled, setup an integration to classify data in your S3 bucket.

-1. In the Amazon Macie console click on **Integrations** on the left navigation.

-3. Find your AWS account ID (there should be only one) and click **Select**

-4. Click **Add** then on the next screen click the check box next to the S3 bucket that ends with **“-data”**.
-Click **Add**

-5. Leave the options here at the default, click **Review**.

-6. On the next screen click **Start Classification**.

-6. Finally click **Done**.
-Macie is now enabled and has begun to discover, classify and protect your data.

 ## Enable AWS Security Hub

 Now that all of your detective controls have been configured you need to enable <a href="https://aws.amazon.com/security-hub/" target="_blank">AWS Security Hub</a>, which will provide you with a comprehensive view of the security and compliance of your AWS environment.